Jumat, 26 Desember 2008

 Biographical Directory of the United States Congress

-can help students and historical researchers get information quickly and without a lot of trouble.
+The Biographical Directory of the United States Congress can help students and historical researchers get information quickly and without a lot of trouble.

 The Biographic Directory can be searched by the name of the congress member, the party, state or year of service.